 There are lots of other people who can give advice and support to children and young people attending a Children’s Hearing.
 These are some of the agencies who may be able to give you more help and advice…

 Advocacy You can bring someone else with you to the Hearing to help you, such as a friend or a relative.
 They can support you and help you to have your say.
 You can also ask questions at your Hearing.
 You have the right to bring along a person called an advocate to your Hearing.
 The advocate is someone who can support you and help you to have a say.
-You can contact your local council as some of them provide advocacy services for children and young people or you can visit the Who Cares?
-Scotland website.
+You can contact your local council as some of them provide children’s rights or advocacy services for children and young people or you can visit the Hearings Advocacy website.

 Children’s Rights Officer Every council (local authority) in Scotland has a Children’s Rights Officer (sometimes called a Children’s Rights and Information Officer).
 They can give children and young people information and advice and help children and young people to represent their views and have their say at meetings (including Children’s Hearings).
 Contact your council to find out more about your Children’s Rights Officer.